 and some scrape off algal films growing on river stones.
 Others

-process the large amounts of plant and animal debris that falls
+process the large amounts of plant and animal debris

 or is washed into waterways and sinks to the bottom as it becomes

 Many of these creatures are the aquatic larvae of insects such

 and certain beetles, in all of which the larval stage of the life

 cycle is by far the longest with adults living just long enough

 to mate and lay eggs; frequently only a few hours to a day.

 When populations of these larval insects are knocked back by insecticides

 and chlorine based pollutants in the water, both native and introduced